Organization and Summary of Significant Accounting Policies (Policies)

-Twin Vee PowerCats Co. (“Twin Vee” or the “Company”) was incorporated as Twin Vee Catamarans, Inc., in the state of Florida, on December 1, 2009.
+Twin Vee PowerCats Co. (“Twin Vee”) was incorporated as Twin Vee Catamarans, Inc., in the state of Florida, on December 1, 2009.
 On April 7, 2021, the Company filed a Certificate of Conversion to register and incorporate in the state of Delaware and changed the company name to Twin Vee PowerCats Co.
 The Certificate of Incorporation for Twin Vee PowerCats Co. was also filed on April 7, 2021.

 |Principles of Consolidation

 The consolidated financial statements include the accounts of Twin Vee and its wholly owned subsidiaries Fix My Boat, Inc., (“Fix My Boat”) and Forza X1, Inc. (“Forza X1” “Forza), collectively referred to as the “Company”.
 All inter-company balances and transactions are eliminated in consolidation.

 |Basis of Presentation